-The Side Impact Structure must meet the requirements listed below.
+The Side Impact Structure must meet the requirements listed below, either of the rule.
+Rule-A

 T3.25.1 The Side Impact Structure for tube frame cars must be comprised of at least three (3) tubular members located on each side of the driver while seated in the normal driving position, as shown in Figure 7.